-The trajectory process of $\RSN$ is $N^{-1}$--stationary because of stationarity of the swaps of $\RSN$, \cite[Theorem 1]{RSN}, which asserts that the random sequence of adjacent transpositions $(\tau_{s_1}, \ldots, \tau_{s_N})$ that defines $\RSN$ is stationary.
-Tightness of the random trajectory process of $\RSN$ follows from \cite[Theorem 3]{RSN} stating that for any $\delta > 0$, with probability tending to 1, all individual trajectories $T^n$ of the particles in $\RSN$ satisfy
+The trajectory process of $\RSN$ is $N^{-1}$--stationary because of stationarity of the swaps of $\RSN$, \cite[Theorem 1]{RSN}.
+Tightness of the random trajectory process of $\RSN$ follows from \cite[Theorem 3]{RSN}, which states that for any $\delta > 0$, with probability tending to 1, all individual trajectories $T^n$ of the particles in $\RSN$ satisfy

 Corollary \ref{speed} is proved in Section \ref{sec:sinecurve}.